Skip to Main Content

 Lean Library Pop-ups

-• We are able to configure our version of the Lean Library browser tool* to provide targeted information and support when particular resources or sites are accessed.
-This offers the potential to provide help with databases or direct students to relevant subject guides.
-If there are particular resources in your subject area that would benefit from this, please let Grant know
+• UEA users can configure our version of the Lean Library browser tool* to provide targeted information and support when particular resources or sites are accessed on the internet.
+This provides help with databases or directs students to relevant subject guides.

 Separate Library sessions (online or sometimes in person)

-• Academic Librarians can provide more advanced or specialised sessions for schools, cohorts or courses.
+• We can provide more advanced or specialised sessions for schools, cohorts or courses.
 These might cover more advanced search tips (e.g. for dissertation research) or the use of specific databases.
-Please contact Grant as soon as possible to arrange these.

 Embedded or pop-up content in scheduled lectures or seminars

-• It is also possible to provide tailored content that can be used within normal lecture or seminar sessions and to provide a brief pop-up or a recording for multiple seminars or asynchronous access via Blackboard.
-Please contact Grant to arrange these.
+• It is also possible to provide tailored content that can be used within normal lecture or seminar sessions or to provide a brief pop-up or a recording for multiple seminars or asynchronous access via Blackboard.